Orthopaedic SHO Fixed term position

 This role has been specially designed to provide Senior House Officers who are interested in a career in Orthopaedics but who consider they need a little more Orthopaedic experience before taking the step up to Registrar.

-The SHO role is available immediately and will finish on 13th December 2020.
 You will work alongside the dedicated team of House Officers, Registrars and Surgeons.
 As the SHO grows in capability, there will be opportunities to work alongside Registrars during the after hours with a possible step up to Registrar should a position become available.

 Note this role is for SHO level only.
 Please see the eligibility criteria listed below.